-The theological reasoning that undergirds the practice of offering Masses for the dead is inextricably linked to the Church’s understanding of Purgatory, but perhaps more importantly, to the Communion of Saints.
-The Communion of Saints insists that the dead remain in a relationship with the living, and both can intercede for one another.
+The theological reasoning that undergirds the practice of offering Masses for the dead is inextricably linked to the Church’s understanding of purgatory, but perhaps more importantly, to the communion of saints.
+The reality of the communion of saints means that the dead remain in a relationship with the living, and both can intercede for one another.
 This prayerful rapport is to the benefit of both.

 Purgatory is presented by the Church as an experience of penance that takes place after death, by which the soul is liberated from the burden of sin so that we might more readily participate in the mystery of heaven.